-Securing the release of an accused can be critical to the successful defence of a charge.
+Securing your release can be critical to the successful defence of a charge.
 Often, persons who are ordered detained plead guilty because they are desperate to get out of jail.

-It is much easier for an accused and his lawyer to prepare for trial if the accused is out of custody.
-Custody encumbers communication between the accused and his lawyer, who is restricted to jail visits at certain hours.
+It is much easier for you and your lawyer to prepare for trial if you are out of custody.
+Custody will encumber communication between you and your lawyer, who is restricted to jail visits at certain hours.
 Telephone access is not always available.
 In addition, jail visits may entail increased legal fees.

-Further, an accused who is out of custody can participate in counselling and treatment that may help achieve a lighter sentence in the event he is found guilty or even assist in getting the Crown to drop the charges.
+Further, if you are out of custody you can participate in counselling and treatment that may help achieve a lighter sentence in the event you are found guilty or even assist in getting the Crown to drop or reduce the charges.

 A surety is responsible to ensure that the accused attends court as required until the case is over.
 He or she is also responsible to ensure that the accused abides by the conditions of his release, including any reporting, curfew and non-contact clauses.
 The surety is the "jailer" of the accused as he or she must provide some measure of supervision over the accused's daily activities.
 He or she should maintain daily contact with the accused.

 Because the surety is expected to supervise the accused, he or she should be someone who is able to do so.
 Relevant factors are length of their acquaintanceship, whether they are related and live in close proximity, and the frequency of their contact.